Metrix-Labs/metrix/templates/website/README.md

-# 🚀 Getting started with Strapi
+# 🚀 Getting started with Metrix

-Strapi comes with a full featured [Command Line Interface](https://docs.strapi.io/dev-docs/cli) (CLI) which lets you scaffold and manage your project in seconds.
+Metrix comes with a full featured [Command Line Interface](https://docs.metrix.io/dev-docs/cli) (CLI) which lets you scaffold and manage your project in seconds.

 ### `develop`

-Start your Strapi application with autoReload enabled.
-[Learn more](https://docs.strapi.io/dev-docs/cli#strapi-develop)
+Start your Metrix application with autoReload enabled.
+[Learn more](https://docs.metrix.io/dev-docs/cli#metrix-develop)

 ```
 npm run develop